UUbaidd/scratch-llm-framework/README.md

 We divide d_model // num_heads because we want each head to focus on different part of the sentence for different reasons.
 For example:

-Head 1 might focus on grammar
+Head 1 might focus on grammar,
-Head 2 might focus on vocabulary
+Head 2 might focus on vocabulary,
-Head 3 might focus on spelling
+Head 3 might focus on spelling, etc.

 If we don’t divide and let the each head to learn from same dimensions then each head will learn the same thing.